budavariam/budavariam.github.io/content/posts/2025-10-29-starschema-hackathon-2025/index.md

 When I got to the point of testing out the facial expression modifications, I was a bit shocked when the test image of a man smiled back at me as a woman.
+Apparently these models were trained on datasets that associated certain facial expressions with specific genders.
+The terms I used in my prompts like "smiling" or "surprised" triggered these unintended transformations.

-Apparently these models were a bit biased, and the terms I used to ask for some facial expressions did a gender swap as well.
-Prompt engineering to the rescue, when I added gender specific expressions to the mix, these biases went away.
-To prevent malfunction and surprises, I added an explicit selector if I shall add masculine or feminine terms to the prompt.
+Through prompt engineering (carefully crafting the text instructions given to the AI), I added gender specific terms like "masculine smile" or "bearded person looking happy" to the mix, and these biases went away.
+To prevent malfunction and surprises, I added an explicit selector to choose whether to add masculine or feminine terms to the prompt.

 {{< figure
     src="./bias_0.jpg"